310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-I am also fine with it~ Make sure to have mineral water in the menu…♪
+i am also fine with it~ make sure to have mineral water in the menu…♪
 {% endbubble %}

 {% bubble Chiaki %}